 His young adult debut, Proxy, was an American Library Association Top Ten Quick Pick for Reluctant Young Readers and included on their 2014 Best Fiction For Young Adults list.
-Proxy is a 2015 Texas Lone Star Reading List and TAYSHAS Reading List selection, a 2016 Intermediate Sequoyah Masterlist selection in Oklahoma, and has been on many state reading lists including Colorado, Arkansas, Missouri.
-It is currently in development for a TV series with SyFy Channel / Universal Cable Productions.
+Proxy is a 2015 Texas Lone Star Reading List and TAYSHAS Reading List selection, a 2016 Intermediate Sequoyah Masterlist selection in Oklahoma, and many other state reading lists across the country.

 For middle grade readers, as C. Alexander London, he’s the author of The Wild Ones series, Dog Tags and Tides of War series, as well as the Accidental Adventures and two titles in The 39 Clues series.
-He’s also the author of the graphic novel picture book, The Adventures of Wrong Man and Power Girl (illus.
+He’s also the author of the graphic novel styled picture book, The Adventures of Wrong Man and Power Girl (illus.
 Frank Morrison) and the World Read Aloud Day picture book from LitWorld, New Day, New Friends.

-His books for adults include One Day The Soldiers Came: Voices of Children in War and National Jewish Book Award finalist Far From Zion.
+His books for adults include One Day The Soldiers Came: Voices of Children in War and the National Jewish Book Award finalist, Far From Zion.

 Alex was born in Baltimore, Maryland and moved to New York to attend Columbia University.
 He graduated with a degree in philosophy and earned his Masters Degree in Library Science from Pratt Institute.

-At one time a journalist reporting from conflict zones and refugee camps, a young adult librarian with New York Public Library, an assistant to a Hollywood film agent, and a snorkel salesman.
+He’s been a journalist reporting from conflict zones and refugee camps, a young adult librarian with New York Public Library, an assistant to a Hollywood film agent, and a snorkel salesman.
 He now lives with his family in Philadelphia, PA where he, his husband, and his daughter can be found wandering among the tress of Fairmount Park talking to the dog, who is the real brains of the whole operation.